avg333/reddit-reposter/readme.md

 Twitter API keys, and the subreddit to repost from.

 This automation ensures that the bot runs regularly without manual intervention, making it easy to maintain and operate.

+The default setting is a one-hour period for the bot's execution, but this can be modified in the `.github/workflows/reddit-reposter.yml` file.
+The period is set using a [cron expression](https://crontab.guru/).

 ---